President Dad

 President Dad is a manhwa created by Rhim Ju-yeon and distributed in English by Tokyopop.
-The work was originally titled as The Charter of National Education for Girls (소녀교육헌장, Sonyeo Gyoyuk Heonjang) published by Daiwon C.I. in 2002, South Korea.
+The work was originally titled as The Charter of National Education for Girls published by Daiwon C.I. in 2002, South Korea.

 Plot

 President Dad follows a normal young girl, Ami Won, after her father becomes the president of South Korea.
 This situation seems to flip poor Ami's life upside down.
 There are problems that come simply from being a girl her age...
 Entering highschool, dealing with friends and peers, falling in love...
 And other problems that come from this new position, such as her new bodyguard Fahrenheit, the pressure from her aunt to face the title of first lady, and all of the unwinding mysteries that all of the people around her are wrapped in.